LisaHackett97/fun-space-quiz/README.md

 set up reset btns, set d-hide modal triggers but then wrg answer next w doesn't work. needed on click to be added to button with id of wrgAnsFocus. fixed.

 footer floating up on lg screens per dev tools
-Added empty div, and set height, which keeps footer down but may need to increase game area size for leg scrrens
+Added empty div, and set height, which keeps footer down but may need to increase game area size for leg scrrens. had added a media query but then removed it and te4sted live site.
+Media q and spacin div not needed on live site. dev tools issue

+BUT CANVAS DRAW ELEMENTS NOT SHOWING ON LIVE SITE...FILE PATH???

+LIVE SITE: NO SPACING ISSUES ON AMI.RESPONSIVE BUT ARE ON TECHSINI.COM???? apple devices???

 ### Performance and accessibility Testing